ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Misc Items:
 _/}

-{/\* Eugen 13,dies years of age, larger, and taller then the others of the group, but without a temper or ambition Beke, 12 a slow child, but easily angered.
+Eugen 13,dies years of age, larger, and taller then the others of the group, but without a temper or ambition Beke, 12 a slow child, but easily angered.
 Ilse 12,dies, the oldest child of Sarah and Robert.
 Effi 10 the younger sister of Ilse.
 Otto 10 the oldest son of Michkel and Karla, with two younger brothers, and a sister on the way.
 Nils 10 the 8th child of the village leader, although only 5 remain.
-Jakob 9, dies, A small boy, shy and ungifted.</p>
+Jakob 9, dies, A small boy, shy and ungifted.

 Karla & Michkel - husband and wife, parents of otto +2 Sarah and Robert - husband and wife, parents to 4